shimpe/camala/docs/gettingstarted.rst

 SVG filters are a very deep topic.
 You can learn more about SVG filters online, e.g. https://www.smashingmagazine.com/2015/05/why-the-svg-filter-is-awesome/
 An interesting web tool to help you develop your own SVG filters, is https://yoksel.github.io/svg-filters/#/

+Pro-tip: the inkscape source code has a file called filters.svg which contains over 200 filters which all can be ported to camala.

 Examples from real life videos
 ==============================